Kingsley Ofosu: Life in France

 Ofosu settled in France and had hoped to have his pregnant wife come from Ghana to join him, but was never able to find gainful employment in France, a prerequisite for his family to legally immigrate there.
 He did, however, strike a deal with Union Pictures for the motion picture rights to his story.
 The infusion of cash he received from that deal allowed him to sustain himself in France despite his lack of steady employment.
 For a time, he was enrolled in college studying civil engineering and learning French.
 However, his studies were not completed and he remained unable to find anything but low-wage employment.

 Eventually, Ofosu put all of his remaining money into a business venture whose goal was to purchase second-hand electrical goods in France and then sell them at a profit in Ghana.
 After an initial success, his partnerships in Ghana soured and the business failed.

+Return to Ghana

 As of 2007, Ofosu was once again living in Ghana with his wife and four children, his impoverished lifestyle not substantially different from the one he had attempted to escape in 1992.
-Also father to Solomon James Ofosu, Koby Ofosu, Susie Ofosu,Jonathan Ofosu ,Janet & Jennifer Ofosu.